ashish-1609/ashish-1609/README.md

 ### 👋 Hi there, I'm a Java Developer!

-I'm a **Bachelor of Computer Applications** graduate with a strong passion for building robust and scalable backend systems.
-I specialize in **Java backend development**, particularly using **Spring Boot**, and enjoy solving complex problems with clean and maintainable code.
+I'm a **Java Developer** with a strong passion for building robust and scalable backend systems.
+I specialize in **Backend development**, particularly using **Spring Boot**, and enjoy solving complex problems with clean and maintainable code.

 💼 **Currently working at [CelerisPay](https://celerispayments.com/)**
 🔧 Tech Stack: `Java`, `Spring Boot`, `REST APIs`, `MySQL`, `MariaDB`, `Hibernate`, `Docker`, `Linux`